Discover what to do and see in Sambuca di Sicilia, an iconic village in the largest and beautiful Mediterranean island rich in history and beauty.

 tickets banner

-Sambuca stands on a hill in the Belice Valley at 350 m above sea level, within the Sicani Mountains Park.
-The village is surrounded by nature, in fact, it is surrounded to the north-east by woods and mountains and to the south-west by several valleys.
+Sambuca di Sicilia stands on a hill in the Belice Valley at 350 m above sea level, within the Sicani Mountains Park.
+The village is surrounded by nature, to the north-east by woods and mountains and to the south-west by several valleys.
+It is no coincidence that it's one of the most beautiful villages in Sicily.

 Zabut was inhabited by an Islamic population until the 13th century, when it rebelled against the imperial consolidation ordered by Frederick to resolve the "Saracen question" in Sicily.
 Zabut resisted for two years.
 The resistance was crushed in 1225 and the slaughter was total.